aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>13</sup>&nbsp;Then said Esther: ‘If it please the king, let it be granted to the Jews that are in Shushan to do to-morrow also according unto this day’s decree, and let Haman’s ten sons be hanged upon the gallows.’ <sup>14</sup>&nbsp;And the king commanded it so to be done; and a decree was given out in Shushan; and they hanged Haman’s ten sons. <sup>15</sup>&nbsp;And the Jews that were in Shushan gathered themselves together on the fourteenth day also of the month Adar, and slew three hundred men in Shushan; but on the spoil they laid not their hand.
+ <sup>13</sup>&nbsp;Then said Esther: ‘If it please the king, let it be granted to the Jews that are in Shushan to do to-morrow also according unto this day’s decree, and let Hâman’s ten sons be hanged upon the gallows.’ <sup>14</sup>&nbsp;And the king commanded it so to be done; and a decree was given out in Shushan; and they hanged Hâman’s ten sons. <sup>15</sup>&nbsp;And the Jews that were in Shushan gathered themselves together on the fourteenth day also of the month Adar, and slew three hundred men in Shushan; but on the spoil they laid not their hand.
 </div></td> </tr>